Was Jesus Wise?

 unless they were raped in a field where no one could hear their cries for help.

-Is there anything "wise" about the palpably evil commandments above?
+Is there anything "good" or "wise" about the palpably evil commandments above?
 If

 Jesus really claimed to be one with the author of such commandments, how can